-Thomson Reuters says to move forex derivative trading to Ireland due to Brexit
+Thomson Reuters to move forex derivatives to Ireland from London due to Brexit

+LONDON (Reuters) - Thomson Reuters said on Tuesday it would transfer its foreign exchange derivatives trading to Dublin from London ahead of Britain’s departure from the European Union in March 2019.

-LONDON (Reuters) - Thomson Reuters said on Tuesday it had applied to the Irish central bank to move its foreign exchange derivative trading facility to Dublin because of Brexit.
+The company said it had applied to the Irish central bank to move its foreign exchange derivative trading facility to Dublin so that it could continue to sell into the EU’s single market.

 “Thomson Reuters has commenced the process of applying to the Central Bank of Ireland for authorization to operate its FX Multilateral Trading Facility from Dublin rather than London as a result of the UK’s planned departure from the European Union,” it said.